 To build or to buy — that is the question.
 When it comes to purchasing a home, there are numerous factors to consider including cost, time, location and means for customization.
-At the crux of these considerations are whether it’s more viable for you and your family to invest in a new build home or purchase one that’s move-in ready (a home ready for immediate occupation), and as a home purchase will likely be your biggest investment, it’s important to understand the differences and advantages of each.
-Read on to learn more about buying a move-in ready or new build home and how they weigh into your homebuying decisions.
+At the crux of these considerations are whether it’s more viable for you and your family to invest in a new-build home, or purchase one that comes with a quicker move-in.
+And as a home purchase will likely be your biggest investment, it’s important to understand the differences and advantages of each.
+Read on to learn more about buying a quick move-in or new-build home and how they weigh into your home buying decisions.

-A move-in ready home is one that’s completed construction and ready for you to occupy immediately.
+A quick move-in home has either partially or fully completed construction, and will be ready for you to occupy soon.
 Finishes have been pre-selected by our team of designers.

-One of the biggest determinants in your decision to purchase a new build or move-in ready home is the amount of time you can dedicate to your home search.
+One of the biggest determinants in your decision to purchase a new-build or quick move-in home is the amount of time you can dedicate to your home search.
 Your timeline can be influenced by a number of factors including new job opportunities, the start of the school year or a new addition to a growing family.
-If time is of the essence, move-in ready homes are the more feasible option as they offer couples and families the opportunity to move into their new home within a month or two.
-If searching for a move-in ready home, be sure to get approval from your lender prior to beginning your home search; this will make the process go as smoothly as possible and allow you to put in a stronger offer on the home you’re interested in.
+If time is of the essence, quick move-in homes are the more feasible option as they offer couples and families quicker closing options.
+If searching for a quick move-in home, consider getting approval from our preferred lenders prior to beginning your home search; this will make the process go as smoothly as possible and allow you to obtain a quicker closing and move-in date.

-In many (but not all) cases, a move-in ready home will be less expensive than buying a new build, making it an attractive option for first-time homebuyers and investors.
-Buying a move-in ready home will also allow you to get a more accurate estimate of the home’s total cost based on current interest rates; use a mortgage calculator to help you determine cost.
-But while buying a move-in ready home may run you slightly less, that doesn’t mean that purchasing a new build home will break the bank.
-Often, what runs a new build home higher is what homeowners choose to spend on upgrades; some choose finishes that can overshoot their budget, but this can easily be avoided with adequate budgeting.
-Another advantage of buying a new build home includes the chance to beat the rest of the market to an up-and-coming community.
+With the assistance of our experience sales professionals, we can work to find the perfect home for our buyers within their current budgets.
+In select communities, we have pre-packaged design boards to help buyers select the package of their liking, obtain immediate pricing, and provide a quicker build time on new-build homes.
+On the other hand, buying a quick move-in home will allow you to get a more accurate estimate of the home’s total cost based on current interest rates; use a mortgage calculator to help you determine cost.
+But while buying a quick move-in home may run you slightly less, that doesn’t mean that purchasing a new-build home will break the bank.
+Often, what runs a new-build home higher is what homeowners choose to spend on upgrades; some choose finishes that can overshoot their budget, but this can easily be avoided with adequate budgeting.
+Another advantage of buying a new-build home includes the chance to beat the rest of the market to an up-and-coming community.

-One of the biggest considerations when purchasing a new home is deciding where to live, and what you’re looking for location-wise will influence whether you choose to buy a new build or move-in ready home.
+One of the biggest considerations when purchasing a new home is deciding where to live, and what you’re looking for location-wise will influence whether you choose to buy a new-build or quick move-in home.
 Newer developments generally mean that amenities and facilities will be built in tandem with new home construction.
 These developments offer greater choice of owning a new home in an urban centre, small town or more pastoral setting.